-Ottawa YMCA featured for its ‘Wow Factor’ in national magazine
+Ottawa YMCA featured for its ‘wow factor’ in national magazine

 The article begins, “The new Ottawa YMCA, an achievement of many partners, strengthens the health of its community.”

-It then describes the 2018 approval to provide Enhance Fitness, a group exercise program for older adults and one of first of the evidence-based programs offered in Ottawa.
-Capece said the Y will continue to expand its programming by applying for, obtaining and training its staff for the evidenced-based programs offered by the national YMCA.
+It then describes the 2018 approval to provide Enhance Fitness, a group exercise program for older adults and one of the first evidence-based programs offered in Ottawa.
+Capece said the Y will continue to expand its programming by applying for, obtaining and training its staff for the evidence-based programs offered by the national YMCA.

 Since then, the YMCA has added several more, including diabetes classes virtually during the pandemic and the Livestrong program to help cancer patients in 2020, the same year the Y entered into its partnership with OSF St. Elizabeth Medical Center.